CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 6

-Using CSS, how would I select every `<h1> tag on the page?
+Using CSS, how would I select every tag `<h1> on the page?

+css...

 h1 {